FJLabs-Designs/Conductor-Documentation/_posts/integrations/basics/2022-08-03-using-MIDI.md

 ---
 title: Using MIDI Mode
-subtitle: Learn about the various features of MIDI mode
+description: Learn about the various features of MIDI mode
 categories: [integrations, basics]
 ---